Real-Time Audio Visualization Engine - "audio_vis"

 Custom-Size FFT Output

-The most involved part of the audio pipeline is the custom-size output mode, which remaps raw FFT bins onto an arbitrary number of output indices using logarithmic frequency spacing.
+The most complex part of the pipeline is the custom-size FFT output mode, which remaps raw FFT bins onto an arbitrary number of output indices using logarithmic frequency spacing.
 This is the feature that lets shader authors write customFFTSize = WINDOW_WIDTH in their config and get one FFT value per pixel column, without ever thinking about frequency-to-bin math.

 The output is split into two regions based on bin density.
 Below a computed crossover frequency, output indices are sparser than FFT bins, so the engine interpolates between bins.
 Above the crossover, multiple bins map to each output index, so the engine collates them.